felix-u/swf_from_svg/README.md

 ### Release mode

-On Windows, run `build_release.bat`.
+On Windows, run `build_releases.bat`.
 You need clang to compile for windows and zig to cross-compile for macos.

-On macOS, run `build_release.sh` (you might have to `chmod +x` first).
+On macOS, run `build_releases.sh` (you might have to `chmod +x` first).
 You need zig.

 ### Debug mode